parashardhapola/scarf/vignettes/sample_integration_tutorial.md

 ### 4) Integration through usage of common HVGs and union HVGs

 Another approach that is commonly used is supervised selection of features.
-Using HVGs that were identified independently in each datasets and then merging them can sometimes prove for sample integration.
+Merging together highly variable genes (HVGs) that were identified independently in each dataset has proven to be useful in certain cases of sample integration.

 #### Integration using union HVGs

-We can consider a gene to be HVG if it was detected as HVG in any one of the two datasets.
+We can consider a gene to be HVG if it was detected as HVG in <ins>any</ins> one of the two datasets.
 We start by first extracting the gene id for HVGs from both the samples

 ```python
 ctrl_hvgs = ds_ctrl.RNA.feats.table.ids[ds_ctrl.RNA.feats.table['I__hvgs']].values